 This section gives an overview of reconciliation.

-Reconciliation is the process of determining an individual's eligibility for FTB and/or CCB.
-The process also determines an individual's correct rate of payment for the relevant income year (1.1.R.23).
-Depending on an individual's circumstances, this involves comparing the FTB and/or CCB received during the relevant income year, based on their estimated ATI (1.1.A.20), maintenance income (1.1.M.10) (for FTB), and child care usage (for CCB), with their actual entitlement based on their:
+Reconciliation is the process of determining an individual's (1.1.I.90) eligibility for FTB.
+For the purposes of FTB and CCS, this process also determines an individual's correct rate of payment for the relevant income year (1.1.R.23).
+Depending on an individual's circumstances, this involves comparing the FTB and/or CCS received during the relevant income year, based on their estimated ATI (1.1.A.20), maintenance income (1.1.M.10) (for FTB), and child care usage (for CCS), with their actual entitlement (1.1.E.30), based on their:

 - actual maintenance income (FTB Part A only), and

-The purpose of reconciliation is to determine whether an individual was eligible to receive payment and, if so, whether they received their correct entitlement.
+The purpose of reconciliation is to determine whether an individual was eligible to receive payment (for FTB) and, if so, whether they received their correct entitlement.